pparocza/generative-music-web-audio/README.md

 # Generative Music in the Web Audio API

-## INSTRUMENTS_AND_FX-LIBRARY.js
+## FILE DETAILS
-- list of standard instruments and effects

 <details>
   <summary>INSTRUMENTS_AND_FX-LIBRARY.js</summary><blockquote>
+  - list of standard instruments and effects

 <!-- CV NODES -->